miklevin/MikeLev.in/_includes/cat_ai.md

 <ol>
+<li><a href="/blog/simplifying-websites-and-life-with-single-long-text-files/">Simplifying Websites and Life with Single Long Text Files</a> (Thu Aug 03, 2023)
+<br/>I'm using the latest tools and techniques to simplify websites and life, by using single long text files to capture my ideation and publishing process.
+I'm combining Linux, Windows, JupyterLab, vim, and AI to create a seamless user experience, while also using data shaping and transforms to create a website that is easy to navigate.</li>
 <li><a href="/blog/mykoz-areal-os-an-independent-nomatic-digital-home/">MyKoz: AReal/OS, An Independent, Nomatic Digital Home</a> (Wed Aug 02, 2023)
 <br/>Discover MyKoz AReal/OS, an independent, nomadic digital home that offers Tow-it-ism, a modern approach to finding value in life by mastering simple, lasting skills.
 With a powerful user experience, the installer script adds a JupyterLab icon and Bash icon, with the War Games 'Would you like to play a game' typing effect.</li>
 <li><a href="/blog/mykoz-a-real-os-on-windows-linux-teaching-tow-it-izm/">MyKoz: A Real OS on Windows (Linux) teaching Tow-it-izm</a> (Tue Aug 01, 2023)